bundle-update - Update your gems to the latest available versions

 If you run

-bundle update --all, bundler will ignore
+bundle update with no parameters, bundler will ignore

 any previously installed gems and resolve all dependencies again